Patrex97/Patrex97/README.md

 ### Hi there my name is Patryk👋

+I am javascript passionate who believes that any task can be solved if enough time is spent on it.
+In the future, I would like to create my own game.

 🌱 I’m currently learning NestJS and MySQL.

 ⚡ Fun fact: I am singing rap music :notes:

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=Patrex97"/>